On-demand outsourcing: Contract with IBM

-The rapidly growing, integrated outsourcing service in India also attracts some of the Fortune Global 500 companies set their outsource operation in India, such as IBM.
-IBM's architects department started their outsourcing contract with the fast-growing mobile telecom firm Bharti Airtel—Jai Menon, Bharti's former CIO, both IBM and the mobile telecom firm gained great benefits from this ten-year deal.
-India has become one of IBM's biggest platforms, and this resulted in the fact that IBM has more employees in India than in its U.S headquarters.
+Some Fortune Global 500 companies, such as IBM, provide outsourcing services from India.
+In 2012, the magazine Computer World estimated that IBM's Indian workforce surpassed its American workforce.

 The annual revenue in India was growing at two-digit rate from 2005, 55% in 2005, 37% in 2006, and stayed over 30% in 2007.
 Apart from ITO outsourcing to India, the biggest UK flag carrier airline, British Airways, began their business process outsourcing in India in 1996.
 Outsourcing services started to include the British Airways customer services, also known as the World Network Services.
 There have been some predictions that there will be a recession in the Indian on-demand outsourcing industry in the early years.
 The analysis reported that India was still the world's backoffice, whereas it put too much attention to 'servicing' information technology to other countries such as the United States.
 As a result, India has not yet developed its own technology.